 - Place the chicken carcass into the slow cooker along with the veggies and herbs.
-Cover with enough water so everything is submerged, and cook on HIGH for 2–3 hours, then turn to LOW for another 8–12 hours.
-If using the stove, place everything in a big stock pot and cover with water.
-Bring to a boil, then lower heat and cook at a simmer, adding more water if needed, for 8-10 hours.
+Cover with enough water so that everything is submerged, and cook on HIGH for 2–3 hours, then turn to LOW for another 8–12 hours.
+If using the stove, place everything in a big stockpot and cover with water.
+Bring to a boil, then lower heat and cook at a simmer for 8–10 hours, adding more water if needed.

-- Broth will keep for about one week in the fridge or several months in the freezer.
+- Broth will keep for about 1 week in the fridge or several months in the freezer.

 This article was medically reviewed by Dr. Gina Jansheski, a licensed, board-certified physician who has been practicing for more than 20 years.
 Learn more about Hello Glow’s medical reviewers here.
 As always, this is not personal medical advice and we recommend that you talk with your doctor.19